 Boost.Container not only supports this model

-In [Boost.Container] containers, if possible, a single allocator is hold
+If possible, a single allocator is hold to construct

-If the container needs an auxiliary allocator (e.g. an array allocator used
+If the container needs an auxiliary allocator (e.g. a array allocator used

 stable_vector), that allocator is also